caseywatts/caseywatts.github.io/book/_chapters/chapter1.md

 # Modeling The Brain

 You are about to learn how to "debug your brain", making yourself happier and more effective.
-You'll end up with a systems-thinking way to view yourself, a mental model of your mind.
+You'll end up with a systems-thinking way to view yourself, a mental model of your mind. <!-- #todo: define systems thinking.
+I do later, should I pull it forward, or punt using this term right away? -->

-{% include debugging_your_brain_toc.md %}

 I assign "homework" at the end of some sections -- you'll learn the most if you actually do these.